Sunday, December 22, 2024

 The third factor is mental.
 It sometimes happens that after the construction of new sections of roads, storm drains that worked before turn out to be either paved over or so clogged with construction debris that they can no longer perform their functions.
 This, for example, happened after the construction of a roadway at the intersection of Kulzhenko Family and Polyarnaya streets or an interchange at the intersection of Polyarnaya and Bogatyrskaya.

 The fourth factor, one might say, is divine!
 No one can predict how much water the Almighty will send from heaven to earth.
-If you design rainwater drainage to the maximum, then this will simply be an irrational use of funds, so the “raincoat” is designed based on the average rainfall.
-And even the richest cities in the world do not allow themselves to do the maximum.
+If you design rainwater drainage to the maximum, it will simply be an irrational use of funds, so the “raincoat” is designed based on the average rainfall.
+And even the richest cities in the world don’t allow themselves to do the maximum.
 For example, in Dubai there is no storm drainage system at all, and when it rains very, very occasionally, it is a catastrophe on a global scale for city services.

 In 2017, heavy rain flooded Berlin.
 In just a few hours, three months' worth of precipitation fell, several metro stations were flooded, the center was paralyzed, and a state of emergency was even declared in the city.
 I wonder if the mayor of Berlin was blamed for this situation?